Dennis Stroughmatt

 He has entertained, educated, and captivated countless diverse audiences throughout Illinois with his live-music presentations on subjects ranging from Illinois French Creole music and culture and Old-Time Western Swing.

 New France once stretched from the St. Lawrence River of Canada to New Orleans, and within its territory lived a vast population of French colonists almost as diverse as they were strong.
-The Illinois French, who first arrived in southern Illinois in the late 1600s, witnessed the coming of new borders and the formation of new countries like Canada and The United States.
-Eventually, these French founders would find themselves divided and even isolated.
-But their culture has remained, still existing after two centuries of isolation in rural pockets along the Wabash River and Mississippi River in southern Illinois.
+With the coming of new borders and the formation of new countries like Canada and The United States, these French founders would find themselves divided and even isolated.
+But their cultures have remained, still existing after two centuries of isolation.

 Program Logistics